RetroPie/RetroPie-Docs/docs/Nintendo-DS.md

 ### DraStic Controls

-Add custom controls using the DraStic GUI (by pressing RIGHT ANALOG RIGHT or DOWN ANALOG RIGHT (in some case) or "m" key on the keybord), or by editing
+Add custom controls using the DraStic GUI (by pressing RIGHT ANALOG RIGHT or DOWN ANALOG RIGHT (in some case) or "m" key on the keyboard), or by editing
 ```
 /opt/retropie/configs/nds/drastic/config/drastic.cfg
 ```